-- (a) Introduce equipment for use on the school premises - (b) Alter fixed installations - (c) Remove fire and safety notices or equipment - (d) Take any action that may create hazards for persons using the premises or the staff or pupils of the school.
+- Introduce equipment for use on the school premises - Alter fixed installations - Remove fire and safety notices or equipment - Take any action that may create hazards for persons using the premises or the staff or pupils of the school.

 All contractors who work on the school premises are required to ensure safe working practices and must pay due regard to the safety of all persons using the premises.
+Contractors will be responsible for the health and safety of their employees and for ensuring safe working practices.